vijitVM/Chat-with-PDF/README.md

 ## Install and Usage

-To install to lcoal system:
+To install to local system:

 1. Use the Git command Line for either macOS, Linux or Windows to fork this repository to your Local Machine

 2. In the `App.py` look at all the packages and install them.